fastly/terraform-provider-fastly/templates/guides/image_optimizer_default_settings.md

 ## Delete

-As Image Optimizer default settings will always have some value when a service has image optimizer enabled, deleting the `image_optimizer_default_settings` block is a no-op.
+Deleting the resource will reset all Image Optimizer default settings to their default values.

+If deleting the resource errors due to Image Optimizer no longer being enabled on the service, then this error will be ignored.

+When Image Optimizer is next re-enabled on a service, that service's Image Optimizer default settings will be reset - so a disabled service effectively already has deleted/default Image Optimizer default settings.